bpbradley/ansible-role-komodo/examples/komodo_automation/README.md

 }
 ```

-## Beyond
+## Beyond: Further Automation

+### Automated Updates with Renovate

-You can setup renovate on a GitHub repository to create a PR
+You can set up Renovate on a GitHub repository to automatically create pull requests when new Komodo versions are available.

-when a new version of komodo is available.
-This repository has
-an example of how you could might that in `.github/renovate.json`
+1. This repository includes an example configuration in `.github/renovate.json`
-You could then setup the stack to deploy with a webhook, so that
+2. Configure your stack to deploy via webhook
-merging update PRs from renovate would trigger a periphery update.
+3. Merging Renovate update PRs will automatically trigger periphery updates

+This creates a fully automated update pipeline for your Komodo infrastructure that is consistent with how you may deploy your other stacks.